 Jack Daniel’s Smoking BBQ Pellets

 Now let’s specifically talk about this product.
 Who said whiskey is only for your drinks?
-There are the famous whiskey-flavored smoking pellets holding a 4.5/5 Amazon stars rating among less than 300 reviews.
+The famous whiskey-flavored smoking pellets have a 4.5/5 Amazon stars rating among less than 300 reviews.

-It comes at a higher price point for a 20-pound bag but then again you have the Jack Daniel’s brand on it.
-The pellets are made of 100% all-natural oak and they produce a small amount of ash for easy cleanup.
+It comes at a higher price point for a 20-pound bag, but then again, you have the Jack Daniel’s brand.
+The pellets are made of 100% all-natural oak, and they produce a small amount of ash for easy cleanup.

 - Sugar maple

 - Hard and slow-burning pellets